 This homemade antioxidant coffee body scrub exfoliates the skin, helps reduce the appearance of cellulite, and moisturizes the skin with coconut oil.
 It’s the perfect body scrub for the coffee lover in your life!

 Body scrubs are a great product to help your skin feeling moisturized and nourished.
-You can spend $12 to $25 for a quality scrub or just a few dollars making it home with organic ingredients.
+You can spend $12 to $25 for a high quality scrub or just a few dollars making it home with organic ingredients.

-How To Make Coffee Scrub
+How To Make DIY Coffee Scrub

-How to use: Use 1-2 tablespoons of the coffee body scrub to exfoliate your skin.
-Make sure to rinse off thoroughly.
+- Rinse off thoroughly with warm or hot water in the shower.
 You may want to use a drain catcher to collect grounds from going down the drain.

 What is coffee scrub good for?

 Coffee scrubs exfoliate the skin, remove dead skin cells, and may even help reduce cellulite.
 Caffeine appears to have some advantages for skin health.
 Some research suggests that caffeine may help reduce cellulite and dimples on the skin.
 Another benefit of using coffee on your skin is that coffee is high in antioxidants, which are amazing for your skin.

 Is it good to scrub your face with coffee?

 While there are many benefits to using coffee on your face, I personally wouldn’t use this recipe as a face scrub.
 Ground coffee is very abrasive on the face and may irritate the skin.
 If you’re looking for the benefits of coffee for your face, I recommend using my coffee body butter instead.
 Update: This coffee face scrub recipe is made with fine ground coffee and is safe to use on sensitive skin!

 What can I use in place of coconut oil?